Mañana Habit is a dream killer. Mañana habit prevents you from getting started. To achieve anything of worth, we must finish what we start.

 It is clear to you that you are not delaying it.
 You committed to doing your project because it is on your calendar.
 And you value calendar integrity.

-My energy is highest in the morning, and I am creative in the morning.
+My energy is highest in the morning, and I am creative.
 If I were to do all my creative activities in the evening, I would stay awake until the wee hours.
 And I do not have the energy to work the next day.

 There is a time for brainstorming and creation.
 There is a time for organizing, editing, and structuring.

 In my experience, I produce more when I batch the creation together.
-I can easily be in the zone spend my energy and attention on the more difficult task of creation.
+I can easily be in the zone and spend my energy and attention on the more difficult creation task.

-What I am saying here is that we have to understand how our body works.
+I am saying here that we must understand how our body works.